rksbiofloc/starter-gatsby/src/pages/index.md

 heading: High Density Fish Farming
 subheading: Support sustainable fish farming with cutting edge technology
 mainpitch:
-  title: RKS Biofloc
+  title: RKS BioFloc
   description: >
 	RKS Biofloc is a firm established to improve the environmental control over the aquatic animal production.
-Biofloc culture is an innovative and cost-effective technology in which toxic materials to the fish and shellfish such as Nitrate, Nitrite, Ammonia can be converted to useful product, ie., proteinaceous feed.
+Biofloc culture is an innovative and cost-effective technology in which toxic materials to the fish and shellfish such as Nitrate, Nitrite, Ammonia can be converted to useful product like proteinaceous feed.
 description: >-
   Biofloc is the technology used in aquaculture system with limited or zero water exchange under high stocking density, strong aeration and biota formed by biofloc.